 On May 25, 2005, NCM LLC entered into an employment agreement with Kurt C. Hall to serve as President, Chief Executive Officer and Chairman of the Board of NCM LLC, for a term of three years.
 On each May 25, beginning in 2006, one year will be added to the term of the agreement.
 The agreement provides that Mr. Hall be paid a base salary at the rate of \$625,000 per year, subject to annual increases at the discretion of the compensation committee.
-On February 8, 2007, Mr. Hall's base salary was increased to \$700,000.
-In addition to base salary, Mr. Hall is eligible to receive an annual cash borus with a target borus amount of at least 100% of his base salary and a stretch borus amount of at least 150% of his base salary upon attainment of performance goals determined by the compensation committee.
+In addition to base salary, Mr. Hall is eligible to receive an annual cash bonus with a target bonus amount of at least 100% of his base salary upon attainment of performance goals determined by the compensation committee.
 Mr. Hall will also be reimbursed for reasonable out-of-pocket expenses.
-If Mr. Hall is terminated from NCM LLC, for reasons other than permanent disability, death or cause, Mr. Hall will be entitled to soverance equal to two times his base salary and a prorated portion of any bonus he would have received in the fiscal year in which his termination occurs.
+If Mr. Hall is terminated from NCM LLC, for reasons other than permanent disability, death or cause, Mr. Hall will be entitled to severance equal to two times his base salary paid over 24 months and a prorated portion of any bonus he would have received in the fiscal year in which his termination occurs.
+Mr. Hall will do be entitled to severance equal to two times his base salary and one times his target bonus payable in a lump sum, and a prorated portion of any bonus he would have received in the fiscal year in which his resignation occurs.
 Mr. Hall would also be entitled to continued coverage under any employee medical, health and life insurance plans for a 24-month period.
-If Mr. Hall resigns from NCM LLC with good reason, as defined in the agreement, he will be entitled to severance equal to two times his base salary and one times his target bonus payable in a lump sum, and a prorated portion of any bonus he would have received in the fiscal year in which his resignation occurs.
+If Mr. Hall resigns for m NCM LLC with good reason, as defined in the agreement, he will be entitled to severance equal to two times his base salary and one times his target bonus payable in a lump sum, and a prorated portion of any bonus he would have received in the fiscal year in which his resignation occurs.
 Mr. Hall would also be entitled to continued coverage under any employee medical, health and life insurance plans for a 24-month period.
-If, within three months before or one year after a change of control, as defined in the agreement, Mr. Hall resigns for good reason or is terminated for reasons other than permanent disability, death or cause, Mr. Hall would be entitled to severance equal to two and one half times his base sal
+If, within three months before or one year after a change of control, as defined in the agreement, Mr. Hall resigns for good reason or is terminated for reasons othe